muhammadbonn/ecommerce-data-warehouse/README.md

 * Before running the scripts, ensure you have the following installed:

-1. **SQL Server & SSMS**: SQL Server 2017 or later (Express, Developer, or Enterprise edition).
+1. **SQL Server & SSMS:** SQL Server 2017 or later (Express, Developer, or Enterprise edition).

-2. **SQLCMD Utility**: Usually installed with SQL Server, but you can verify by running sqlcmd -? in your terminal.
+2. **SQLCMD Utility:** Usually installed with SQL Server, but you can verify by running sqlcmd -? in your terminal.

-3. **Dataset**: Ensure the raw CSV files are placed in the directory specified in your script variables (e.g., C:\Users\muham\ecommerce-data-warehouse\datasets).
+3. **Dataset:** Ensure the raw CSV files are placed in the directory specified in your script variables (e.g., C:\Users\muham\ecommerce-data-warehouse\datasets).

 ---
 ## Setup & Execution Steps